wix-incubator/DetoxInstruments/Documentation/AvailableInstruments.md

 ### CPU Usage

 The CPU Usage instrument captures information about the app's load on the CPU.
-It can record information from multiple threads when the **Record thread information** profiling option is enabled.
+It can record information from multiple threads when the **Record thread information** profiling preference is enabled.

 ![CPU Usage](Resources/Instrument_CPUUsage.png "CPU Usage")